leolanese/Functional-Programming-buzzwords/README.md

 # Functional Programming Keynotes and take aways
-Brief definitions of Functional Programming concepts.
+Lets coin the definitions of Functional Programming.

 ## Keynotes